QI: Content perceived as offensive

 In December 2010, panellists on QI made jokes during a discussion about Tsutomu Yamaguchi, who survived both atomic bombings of Hiroshima and Nagasaki in August 1945.
 Yamaguchi had died only earlier that year.
 The Japanese embassy in London wrote a letter of complaint to the BBC about the content of its quiz show after being alerted to the content when viewers in Japan contacted diplomatic staff.
 Yamaguchi's daughter also made known how upset she was as a result of the comments broadcast on the BBC.
 She said that Britain, as a nuclear power, had no right to "look down" on her father.

 In January 2011, the BBC issued an apology for "any offence caused" to Japan by the incident, recognising "the sensitivity of the subject matter for Japanese viewers".
-In February 2011, the BBC cited a "strength of feeling" in Japan following its atomic bomb joke broadcast in its decision to cancel the filming of part of its Planet Word documentary in the country, which was due to be presented by Fry.
+In February 2011, the BBC cited a "strength of feeling" in Japan following its atomic bomb joke broadcast in its decision to cancel the filming of part of its Planet Word documentary in Japan, which was due to be presented by Fry.

 In February 2011, the BBC received several complaints about jokes made in an episode of QI about Margaret Thatcher.
 Regular panellist Jo Brand commented that Lady Thatcher sounded like "a device for removing pubic hair".
 Later, panellist Phill Jupitus shouted "Burn the witch!" when a digitally altered picture of Thatcher, showcasing the Thatcher effect optical illusion, was shown on-screen.
 Several Conservative politicians condemned the remarks; and Lord Tebbit complained that "Lady Thatcher has been treated like this by the BBC for the past 30 years".

 In 2011, an episode of QI featuring Jeremy Clarkson was withdrawn due to controversial comments Clarkson had recently made about people dying by suicide by jumping in front of trains.
 The QI episode did not contain any such statements, but was postponed "to avoid putting Clarkson in the spotlight".
 The episode, on the subject of "idleness", was broadcast later.

 On 11 January 2013, an episode of QI ending with Fry reading a limerick about paedophilia was criticised by viewers, especially as it was broadcast directly before a Newsnight report on Jimmy Savile.
 The BBC Trust described the incident as "unfortunate and regrettable" and the limerick as "capable of causing offence", but ruled it was not in breach of BBC guidelines.